-It?s already the 10th of December, so we only have 21 more days to go before 2013 comes to a close.
+It’s already the 10th of December, so we only have 21 more days to go before 2013 comes to a close.
 Starting from last Tuesday, the Straits Times Index (SGX: ^STI) has been on a losing streak, closing at 3,114 points yesterday.
 That would represent a 1.7% decline since the end of December last year.
+We’ve seen some of the Straits Times Index’s best performers, as well as its worst performers.
+Today, let’s turn our attention onto the shares that have gone nowhere: Singapore Press Holdings (SGX: T39), Keppel Corporation (SGX: BN4), and SembCorp Industries (SGX:…

 It’s already the 10th of December, so we only have 21 more days to go before 2013 comes to a close.
 Starting from last Tuesday, the Straits Times Index (SGX: ^STI) has been on a losing streak, closing at 3,114 points yesterday.
 That would represent a 1.7% decline since the end of December last year.